-Binder 18-PAHs concentration in binder , targets CTPHT 7.9 % 2.6 % (26 000 mg/kg) Petroleum pitch 2.4 % 0.8 % (8 000 mg/kg) Petroleum resin 0.2-0.3 % 0.07-0.1 % (700-1000 mg/kg) EC No. 305-586-4 Confidential information High concentration due to naphthalene [Resin 1] Unknown (naphthalene) Unknown (naphthalene) [Resin 3] Unknown (PAHs) Unknown (PAHs)
+Binder 18-PAHs concentration in binder 18-PAHs concentration in clay targets CTPHT 7.9 % 2.6 % (26 000 mg/kg) Petroleum pitch 2.4 % 0.8 % (8 000 mg/kg) Petroleum resin 0.2-0.3 % 0.07-0.1 % (700-1000 mg/kg) EC No. 305-586-4 Confidential information High concentration due to naphthalene [Resin 1] Unknown (naphthalene) Unknown (naphthalene) [Resin 3] Unknown (PAHs) Unknown (PAHs)

-Based on EU composite sample
+\ Based on EU composite sample

-Under the proposed restriction, a concentration limit of $0.005 \ \text{w/w}$ (50 mg/kg) is suggested.
+Under the proposed restriction, a concentration limit of 0.005 % w/w (50 mg/kg) is suggested.

 It cannot be excluded that other PAH-containing substances could be used as binders in clay targets.
 Only CTPHT and petroleum pitch are explicitly registered for the use to produce clay targets and hence the other substances were identified based on exchanges with ISSF, companies and external searches, but there is no way to confirm that this represents an exhaustive list.
 Furthermore, for substances that have been identified, information on substance composition in registration dossiers is usually too scarce to be able to conclude firmly on the PAH concentration in these substances.
 In particular, information on the identity of the substances, manufacturing process, starting materials, and on the composition with regards with their PAHs content is usually lacking, and when available, not reported in a way that would allow data analysis.
-Therefore, all substances, even if not identified in the concentrations of the 18 indicator PAHs greater than 0.005 % (w/w), are subject to the proposed restriction.
+Therefore, all substances, even if not identified in the sections above, which - when incorporated in clay targets - would result in a sum of the concentrations of the 18 indicator PAHs greater than 0.005 % (w/w) in clay targets, are subject to the proposed restriction.